Kevin487/one-click-hugo-cms/site/content/post/brewing-chemex.md

 This is a link to purchase the [HARVARD BRIDGE CANVAS PRINT](http://www.boston-artwork.com/canvas-prints/harvard-bridge-canvas-print) artwork above.
 I would say *"this artwork conveys a beautiful sense of Boston's vibe"*, and so is included in the portfolio of this website.

-## The little secrets of Chemex brewing
+## The little secrets of Chemex brewin

 ![](/img/NensiKaranxha.jpg)